skylerstyron/toolsfordevs/README.md

 ## Design

 - [Font Flipper](https://fontflipper.com/) - Preview 800+ Google Fonts on top of your own designs, without having to download the fonts first.

+## Chrome Extensions

+- [30 Seconds of Knowledge](https://chrome.google.com/webstore/detail/30-seconds-of-knowledge/mmgplondnjekobonklacmemikcnhklla?hl=en) - Gain new developer skills every time you open a New Tab!
+Choose which programming languages you want to get better at.